phpf/Event/README.md

 ```

 ### Custom Event Objects
-The `trigger()` method also allows an instance of the `Event` class to be given instead of the event ID.
-By doing so, you can use custom event objects that have special features.
+You can also pass an instance of the `Event` class to the `trigger()` method instead of the event ID.
+This way, you can use custom event objects.

-For example, if you want an event listeners to be able to modify a returned value (i.e. a "filter"), you could create a class like the following:
+For example, if you want an event listeners to be able to modify a returned value (a "filter"), you could create a class like the following:
 ```php
 namespace MyEvents;